coderwurst/find-me-a-spot-Bonn/README.md

 # find-me-a-spot-Bonn
-Bootstrap Website to make use of Bonn Data-set of Parking locations and spaces available in the city
+Website to make use of Bonn Data-set of Parking locations and spaces available in the city

 ## Tools
 Bonn Dataset && API https://opendata.bonn.de/dataset